PoorPeer/LLM-Language-Games/README.md

 Language-Games is a concept used by language philosopher Ludwig Wittgenstein to explain the pragmatic view that context determines the meaning of words and sentences.

-By use of game-theoretical distinctions three "axes" are used to divide Langage-Games;
+By applying game-theoretical distinctions different Langage-Games are placed in a coordinate system with three axes;

 + competition v/s cooperation
 + same v/s different roles
 + static v/s dynamic information.

-Eight games were developed and a ninth game "bad rules" was added as a control, to check if we could confirm the result from earlier studies that the prompt formulation impact the results the most (confirmed).
+Eight games were developed and a ninth game "Bad Rules" was added as a control, to check if we could confirm the result from earlier studies that the prompt formulation impact the results the most (confirmed).